maleeshaz/ISE_Assignment/README.md

 # ISE_Assignment
+# Numerology Analysis Tool Project

+## Introduction
-The project created a numerology analysis tool that uses a person's birthdate figuring out the Life Path Number and determining the Lucky Color when a birthday is entered.
+The project created a numerology analysis tool that uses a person's birthdate to determine their Life Path Number, Lucky Colour, master numbers, and generational cohorts.
+As the example situation explains, it must abide by a number of crucial regulations.
+A software corporation has asked that tools for numerological analysis be developed.
+Two cases are examined: figuring out the Life Path Number and determining the Lucky Color when a birthday is entered.
+Finding out if two birthdays have the same Life Path Number is another goal of the research.
+The computation technique is predicated on lucky colors and master numbers.
+When a person's birthday is given, the program further attempts to locate the generate.

+The program takes different birth dates and is modular, easy to maintain and extend.
+To guarantee accuracy and resilience, it has both white-box and black-box test scenarios.
+Invalid dates and years are handled using input validation procedures.
+Throughout the development process, version control procedures were used to monitor modifications and facilitate productive teamwork.
+This methodical process has produced a dependable and expandable numerology analysis tool that is prepared for further improvements.
+This document will provide insight into the development of the requested project scenario and testing it, allowing for clarity on professional development and version controlling processes.